tsangsiu/RB120_OOP/Assessments/Open_Ended_Questions/open_ended_questions.md

 ### What is a getter method?

 A getter method is a method that returns the value referenced by an object's instance variable.
-The value could be modified by the getter method.
+The value outputted could be modified by the getter method.

 By default, an object's attributes are not accessible outside of it thanks to encapsulation.
 If we want to access them, we need to define a getter method.